 - Lab safety and equipment training

 - Complete hands on laboratory work and data analysis.

 - Present your work during Earthweek at FIT and with the Genspace community

-The Genspace Scholars Program will mirror the spring 2022 academic calendar.
-Scholars’ access to the lab will begin at the start of FIT’s spring academic semester and terminate at the semester’s end.
+The student activities associated with the Genspace Scholars Program will mirror the academic calendar.
+Scholars’ access to the lab will begin at the start of FIT’s academic semester and terminate at the semester’s end

 Since 2009, we have served the greater New York area by providing hands-on STEAM education programs for youth and adults, cultural and outreach events for the public, and a membership program to support New York’s community of creatives, researchers, and entrepreneurs.
 Our programs demystify scientific processes, provide a platform for innovation, and cultivate the next generation of life sciences leaders in emerging global technologies, such as biotechnology, biodesign, bioart, and many more.